mtomilov/spiny-challenge/README.md

 # Notes

 Why mongo?
-Great for prototyping, would go for redis for speed and for postgres for relational data.
+Great for prototyping, would switch to redis for speed and to postgres for relational data.

+Why docker compose?
+Just for demonstration purposes.
+Would switch to docker swarm and possibly k8s.

 Avenues for improvement:
 - separate container for tasks